Part 173: Falconry

 (3) Apprentice falconers may:

-(i) only possess a kestrel (Falcon sparverius) or a red-tailed hawk (Buteo jamaicensis) taken from the wild; and
+(i) only possess an American kestrel (Falco sparverius) or a red-tailed hawk (Buteo jamaicensis) taken from the wild; and

 (ii) capture raptors listed in subparagraph (i) of this paragraph only under the direct supervision of their sponsor.